 In the book Black Genesis, the writers look at the relationship between this astronomical observatory and the evolution of the ancient Egyptian religion and its subsequent civilisations.

-5. The great Walls of Benin: Dubbed the largest Earth works prior to the mechanical era.
+Dubbed the largest Earthworks prior to the mechanical era.
 At its height, it’s estimated to have been 8,000 miles of wall.

-There’s a lot more that ancient Africa and Africans achieved, but it is my belief that Africa’s history has been deliberately erased to make it seem like we were nobodies.
+There’s a lot more than ancient Africa and Africans achieved, but it is my belief that Africa’s history has been deliberately erased to make it seem like we were nobodies.

 I’ll leave you with this thought; can we fully understand the human story in the globalised world without any real sense of the major parts of it?